-By creating a replicable curriculum to equip lawyers with the right skills to support survivors of violence, we hope to equip participants with the tools to translate theory into practice.
+By creating a replicable curriculum to equip lawyers, judges and other stakeholders of the justice system with the right skills to support survivors of violence, we hope to equip participants with the tools to translate theory into practice.
 Skills participants will gain include, but not be limited to, how:

 The workshop and training element of this project seeks to challenge the traditional notion that law is a neutral, objective and rational set of rules, unaffected by the perspective of those who wield power in societies.